vmware-archive/scantron/README.md

   * /sys
   * /dev

+### AUDIT

+Prior to running audit, run `bosh-scan` or `direct-scan` to create a report (see Database Schema).
+Then `generate-manifest` (see Manifest Format) to create a starting point with a known-good configuration.
+Some hand-tweaking may be necessary to handle non-deterministic ports in the generated manifest file.
+The resulting manifest file is compared against report.

+Audit outputs the audited hosts along with either `err` or `ok`.
+When there's any error, audit highlights the mismatched processes, ports, and/or permissions and returns with exit code 3.
+If audit does not have any errors, it will return with exit code 0.

 ### DATABASE SCHEMA

-Scantron produces a SQLite database for scan results with the following schema:
+Scantron produces a SQLite database for scan reports with the following schema:

 ```sql
 CREATE TABLE reports (